odea-project/qAlgorithms/report/report.md

 The critical value, before normalisation, is calculated often and repeaqtedly for the same binsize.
 Including it as a table would likely save some time during the calculations.

+A large portion of calculation time is spent on sorting data.
+Reducing the number of sorting steps or implementing a more efficient sort would dramatically improve execution time, especially for very large datasets.

 **Feature Additions**
 While the algorithm works well for LC-MS data, MS^2 datasets can only be